Giving Back the Education that Pol Pot Tried To Steal

 - Teachers receive a tiny government salary, leading to absenteeism and the practice of demanding 'informal payments' from their pupils.

-- Many children start primary school at a late age, and many students drop out of school before completing their secondary education, often because of the need to work in order to help keep their families alive.
+- Some children start primary school at a late age, and many students drop out of school before completing their secondary education, often because of the need to work in order to help keep their families alive.

 - Most higher education is provided on a fee-paying basis and is therefore inaccessible to the majority of potential students.

 - Higher education institutions are mostly situated in the major cities.
 Students from the provinces have to meet the cost of board and lodging in addition to paying for tuition.
-Furthermore, those who do manage to find somewhere to live are at risk from being drawn into an increasingly prevalent drug culture or being recruited into prostitution.

 Since 1996 Cambodian Communities out of Crisis has been sponsoring students to undertake further and higher education courses.
 We have helped young Cambodians take courses in such subjects as: